+The Christmas season is here and these traditional Italian Christmas Cookies are always first on my Christmas baking list.
 I can’t really explain why I love these Italian Christmas Cookies so much, I just do.
-There is something about the cake-like texture with a hint of anise and the sweet sugar glaze that makes me want to eat the whole batch.
-The struggle is real, my friends.
-While these cookies are popular in many Italian households, they were not part of mine.
-My mom never made them.
+There is something about the cake-like texture with a hint of anise and the sweet glaze that makes me want to eat the whole batch.

 I remember taking that first delicious bite of one of these Italian Christmas Cookies when I was visiting my aunt many, many years ago.
-My aunt’s neighbor brought us over a whole dish of these beauties.
-That’s when I fell in love.
+My aunt’s dear friend brought us over a whole dish of these soft cookie beauties.

 What Ingredients Do I Need To Make Italian Cookies?